makeabilitylab/physcomp/esp32/led-blink.md

 ![Circuit showing LED connected to GPIO #21 via a current limiting resistor](assets/images/Huzzah32_Blink_CircuitDiagramAndSchematic_Fritzing.png)

 Seating the Huzzah32 into the breadboard might take some effort.
 Please take care not to bend pins when placing and removing the board.
-Given that the Huzzah32 takes up so much room on the breadboard, you might consider using the full-sized breadboard rather than the half-sized.
+Given that the Huzzah32 takes up so much room, you might consider using the full-sized breadboard rather than the half-sized.

 Note, we're still using a 220Ω resistor just like the original [Blink lesson](../arduino/led-blink.md).
 But now we're using a 3.3V board rather than 5V (like the Uno or Leonardo), so we'll be supplying less current with the same resistor value.
 To obtain the predicted current in our circuit, assume a ~2V forward voltage ($$V_f$$) for a red LED.
 Thus,